 For the first week of the second half of the year, all major US indices finished in the red, led by the S&P 500, down 2.45% for the week.

 Historically and on average, the U.S Markets have been up on the day before Independence Day and relatively flat the day after.
 The S&P has averaged best of the major indices on the day before the July 4th holiday is observed, up an average of .5% and up 70% of the time.

-The latest overall job loss numbers showed a loss of 651,000 jobs in January and the unemployment rate climbed to 8.1%.
-This is the highest unemployment rate since 1983.
-The January and December numbers were revised to a loss of 655,000 and 681,000 respectively.
-4.4 million jobs have now been lost since this recession began.
+The latest overall job loss numbers showed a loss of 467,000 jobs in June and the unemployment rate climbed to 9.5%, the highest rate since August 1983.
+The May and April numbers were revised to losses of 322,000 and 519,000, respectively.
 Here is a breakdown of where the job losses were as well as which sectors were adding jobs.

 Now that we closed Q2 and the first half of 2009, let's take a forward look.
 Here are the historical averages for the Dow, S&P and Nasdaq for July, Q3, and H2.
 Historically and on average, the Dow has fared best of the major indices in July, Q3 and H2.